drusellers/site/content/style/index.md

 Balance Masculine images with feminine colors?

-Lotus Flower SVG
+- Lotus Flower SVG
-Flat Irons SVG
+- Flat Irons SVG

+## Design

+Should feel like a scholarly article: mimic scholarly layouts.

+Should blend in some commerce: Use a guilloche pattern to bring in a variety of subtle colors.
+A guilloche pattern of 1's and 0's that's pretty fine like the idea of "micro-print" on currency.
+You have to "zoom" to some extent to see it.
+Its subtle, like weaving money and techology.
+I would love to have it in SVG so I would easily swap colors to fit with the brand.

 # 1. Fonts

-Headers: Helvetica
+Headers: Helvetica - when i see this in bold headers it really feels like the standard white paper.
+I'm ok with that.
+I'll spend my "fun" elsewhere.

-Body Copy: Helvetica
+Body Copy: Helvetica - same, same

 # 1. Colors

-Use a guilloche pattern to bring in a variety of subtle colors

 Blues / Blacks